-We have a limited operating history, have incurred significant operating losses since our inception and expect to incur significant losses for the foreseeable future.
+We have incurred significant operating losses since our inception and expect to incur significant losses for the foreseeable future.
 We may never generate any revenue or become profitable or, if we achieve profitability, we may not be able to sustain it.

-We are a clinical-stage biopharmaceutical company with a limited operating history.
+We are a clinical-stage biopharmaceutical company that has never generated revenue from the sale of our product candidates.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-To date, we have focused primarily on developing our lead product candidates, mupadolimab, CPI-818 and ciforadenant, and researching additional product candidates.
+To date, we have focused primarily on developing our lead product candidates, CPI-818, ciforadenant and mupadolimab, and researching additional product candidates.
 We have incurred significant operating losses since we were founded in January 2014 and have not yet generated any revenue from sales.
 If our product candidates are not approved, we may never generate any revenue.
-We incurred a net loss of \$43.2 million, \$6.0 million and \$46.7 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-We had an accumulated deficit of \$266.4 million as of December 31, 2021.
-We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and, if approved, begin to commercialize mupadolimab, CPI-818 and ciforadenant, and as we develop other product candidates.
+We incurred a net loss of \$41.3 million, \$43.2 million and \$6.0 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+We had an accumulated deficit of \$307.7 million as of December 31, 2022.
+We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and, if approved, begin to commercialize CPI-818, ciforadenant and mupadolimab, and as we develop other product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain it in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and results of operations.